framedsc/Sitesource/markdown/basics.md

 ## ReShade

 **Reshade** is a post-processing injector for games, allowing you to add many post-processing effects to games such as ambient occlusion, depth of field, colour grading and so much more.
 It's commonly used in many of our shots as it helps to get the shot looking just the way we want.

+### Why use reshade instead (besides) of Lightroom or Photoshop?

+Basically, reshade is applying shaders over a game, so you can add effects such as bloom that don't really exist in image processing software because is more of a game-orientated thing, like adding bloom to a game scene makes sense.

+But what makes reshade really the most powerful for us is the game's depth buffer, which is basically a map of values that tell reshade if a pixel is far or close.
+That info can be used for a whole lot of things.
+The most popular probably being depth of field, something that would take ages to do in stuff like photoshop (with the right plugin and knowledge) takes seconds in reshade.
+You can also lighten up or darken subjects based on depth, so no need to carefully mask stuff that you want to edit.

+Another area of utility is ambient occlusion or ray tracing shaders, which add "shadows" and lighting to the game depending on the scene geometry.

+These are just a couple of examples of using reshade, even if you intend to edit the shot in Lightroom later.
+Of course, doing color grading and edits that you could do on Lightrom in-game is also valuable, but you do have to take in mind the longer the time you spend on a shot, the chances of something happening that ruins your shot (ex: the game crashing) increases.

-Check out our [guide to setting Reshade up](./ReshadeGuides/setupreshade.htm) as well as a [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every Reshade shader out there.
+For more use-cases and explanations on why reshade is useful to us check out our [guide to setting Reshade up](./ReshadeGuides/setupreshade.htm) as well as a [catalogue](./ReshadeGuides/shaderscatalogue.htm) of almost every Reshade shader out there.

 ### More links
 - [Official page](https://reshade.me/)